bilal114/react-date-range-calendar/README.md

 |endDateTdCssObj| This sets the css in 'object' format for both calendar's date td that is the end date, write javascript style css , `<DOMElement>.style`, you can write any of the javascript style property to style the element  | object | `<Calendar endDateTdCssObj = {{backgroundColor:'grey',fontSize: '14px',color:'black'}} />` |
 |disabledDatesTdCssObj| This sets the css in 'object' format for both calendar's date td that is the end date, write javascript style css , `<DOMElement>.style`, you can write any of the javascript style property to style the element  | object | `<Calendar disabledDatesTdCssObj = {{backgroundColor:'red',fontSize: '14px',color:'black',opacity:'0.2'}} />` |

+#### Info :
+ Disabled dates will not be highlighted even if they get selected , by the selectedRange prop of the component.

+### Contributing

+IF you see any kind of i

 [build-badge]: https://img.shields.io/travis/user/repo/master.png?style=flat-square
 [build]: https://travis-ci.org/user/repo